denten-papers/xp-routledge/proposal.md

 critical editions available online relate to textual scholarship and to book history and design.
 Finally, I draw out parallels between critical making and critical theory.
-These juxtapositions build a case for a shared intellectual lineage formative of both fields.
+These juxtapositions build a case for a shared intellectual lineage, formative of both fields.

 ## Part II: Theory and Practice

 ### Chapter 3: Computational Turn

-Chapter 3 deals with the first of the three broad sub-fields: computation as a method of study.
+Chapter 3 deals with the first of the three broad sub-fields: computational methodology.
 I begin by contextualizing the turn towards "distant reading" in literary studies within the larger "computational turn," affecting disciplines across the university.
 The various approaches to distant reading include macroanalysis in literary studies, culturomics in social science, e-discovery in law, automatic essay evaluation in education, and medical informatics in medicine, among others.
-A common set of methodologies supports the research activity across all of these fields.
+These diverse approaches to the study of texts in varying contexts are bolstered by a common set of tools and methods.
 In describing the computational toolkit available for literary studies, I present not only the possibilities but also the challenges of using quantitative methods to advance humanistic inquiry.
 The chapter concludes with a case study on "Style at the Scale of the Sentence," by Sarah Allison et.al, appearing in Franco Morretti's influential Literary Lab pamphlet series.

 ### Chapter 4: Knowledge Design